kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 * We start with N unpaired nodes
 * We are to connect them in edge-length order low to high
-* An edge length is the eucledian
+* An edge length is the eucledian distance 'square root of the sum of x,y,z diffs squared

 # day7 part 2